Digital Dance Mix Vol. 1 Namie Amuro: Gameplay

-Development and release
+Development

-Digital Dance Mix Vol. 1 Namie Amuro was released exclusively for the Sega Saturn.
+Sega released Digital Dance Mix Vol. 1 Namie Amuro exclusively on the Sega Saturn (pictured).

 Digital Dance Mix Vol. 1 Namie Amuro was developed by Sega AM2.
 The game was produced by Yu Suzuki, who explained that its concept originated from the Virtua Fighter CG Portrait series that AM2 had developed beginning in 1995, which featured still images of 3D modeled characters.
 The developers wanted to create a more interactive title that would allow players to adjust the camera.
+Suzuki further described it as music software that was "a step forward" from traditional CDs and DVDs.

 Namie Amuro performed motion capture work for the game to produce its animations and choreography, and she personally selected the lineup of costumes that would be included.
+According to Suzuki, Amuro was chosen to be featured as she was the most popular artist in Japan at the time.
+At Amuro's request, her choreographer created a new dance routine for "Chase the Chance" that she specially performed for use in the game.
 The motion capture process was based on wireless technology AM2 had previously developed to create animations for Virtua Fighter 3 (1996).
 The virtual model of Amuro, one of the most technically advanced and detailed models in a Saturn game, was created by scanning her face to create a 3D image that became the base of the model.
-Amuro was reportedly very impressed with the game's accurate recreation of her choreography.
+Amuro was very impressed with the game's accurate recreation of her choreography.
 The dance performances are rendered in real time at 60 frames per second.
 The music was originally composed and arranged by Tetsuya Komuro for Amuro's second studio album Sweet 19 Blues (1996); Komuro was correspondingly credited as a composer for the game.

 Video editing for the game's pre-recorded music videos was handled by editor Shūichi Kakesu, who was previously known for working with director Mamoru Oshii on the anime film Ghost in the Shell (1995) and had been introduced to Suzuki at a trade event.
 Kakesu was provided with five of Amuro's promotional videos, which he edited into two new videos that were three minutes long each.
-Kakesu was new to the video game industry, but was interested in working on the game as he believed there was growing interest in the potential of 3D animation technology to impact anime and Hollywood filmmaking productions.
+While he was new to the video game industry, Kakesu was interested in working on the game as he believed the 3D animation technology developed for video games had the potential to impact anime and filmmaking productions.
 A new implementation of the TrueMotion video compression codec was used to render the videos.
-This was written specifically for AM2 by an engineer at TrueMotion in response to criticism that video playback on the Saturn was inferior to other hardware, and allowed for enhanced playback that was superior to previous Saturn games.
+A TrueMotion engineer wrote it specifically for AM2 in response to criticism that video playback on the Saturn was inferior to other hardware; it allowed for enhanced playback that was superior to previous Saturn games.

-Digital Dance Mix Vol. 1 Namie Amuro was released on 10 January 1997.
-The game was sold exclusively through convenience store chains in Japan, including Seven-Eleven, FamilyMart, and Circle K. Although the game was formally published by Sega, distribution at convenience stores was handled by DigiCube.